 Molly McManus found a special birthday surprise last June in a cornfield about 10 miles south of Bloomington.
 The senior anthropology major was shoveling deep into a layer of clay-thick black soil when she struck something hard.
 She dug a little more and pulled out a smooth black stone with sharpened edges.

 “I found the stone axe,” McManus said matter-of-factly.
 Illinois State Professor Logan Miller had a little more trouble containing his excitement.
 He showed off the palm-sized object, known as a celt, and noted that McManus was probably the first human to touch the axe head in 800 years.

-This is just one of the many artifacts Illinois State students have uncovered during the Department of Sociology and Anthropology’s four-week field school at the Noble-Wieting archaeological site.
+This was just one of the many artifacts Illinois State students have uncovered during the Department of Sociology and Anthropology’s four-week field school at the Noble-Wieting archaeological site.

-“We are finding gobs and gobs of stuff,” said Miller, an anthropological archaeologist who is leading the field school.
-His students are collaborating with the Illinois State Archaeological Survey (ISAS) to excavate a Native American village dating from about 1200–1250 A.D.
+“We are finding gobs and gobs of stuff,” said Miller, an anthropological archaeologist who led the field school.
+His students collaborated with the Illinois State Archaeological Survey (ISAS) to excavate a Native American village dating from about 1200–1250 A.D.